addrummond/mlm/manual/manual.md

 In this circumstance, the meter indicates exposures longer than one second by turning on three shutter speed lights rather than one.
 The number corresponding to the middle light should be interpreted as a number of seconds.
-For example, if the lights for 2, 4 and 8 are lit up, this indicates an exposure of four seconds.
+For example, if the lights for 2, 4 and 8 are on, this indicates an exposure of four seconds.

 ## Out of range indication